ABRNAFZIM/AI-Hint-layer-/Architecture.md

 ---

-## 6. Conclusion
+## 7. Conclusion
 This architecture represents a novel approach to AI-assisted learning that prioritises student thinking, academic integrity, and pedagogical rigour.
-It is designed to be modular, extensible, and suitable for integration into modern coding education environments.
+It is modular, extensible, and suitable for integration into modern coding education environments.